rivetz/Core-Samples/README.md

 # Rivetz Samples
-This repository contains miscellaneous sample applications that demonstrate some of the various ways API's are used to access Rivetz Technology.
+This repository contains miscellaneous sample applications that demonstrate some of the various ways Rivetz Toolkit API's are used to access Rivetz Technology.
 Each sample is a buildable and runnable app, with a very simple UI.
 It is assumed that Android Studio is being used to build and run them.

 All of the apps use the same basic pattern, and demonstrate things such as:
-- Check for existence of the _Rivet_, demonstrate how to handle if not installed.
+- Check for existence of the _Rivet_, demonstrate how to handle if it is not installed.
 - Pair the device to the _Rivetz Network_.
 - See if the device is Dual Root of Trust (DRT) capable.
 - Manage asynchronous calls into the _Rivet_.